oracle/graalpython/docs/user/Embedding-Build-Tools.md

     ...
 </configuration>
 ```
-- If the **pythonResourcesDirectory** element is specified, then the given directory is used for GraalPy resources instead of the standard Maven resource directories.
+- If the **pythonResourcesDirectory** element is specified, then the given directory is used
+as [external directory](#external-directory) and no Java resources are embedded.
+Remember to use the appropriate `GraalPyResources` API to create the Context.
 ```xml
 <configuration>
     <pythonResourcesDirectory>${basedir}/python-resources</pythonResourcesDirectory>